The Dynamical Ensemble of the Posner Molecule is not Symmetric: S6 s symmetric structure created using a rigid phosphate tetrahedral geometry

 The structure in Fig.~\ref{fig:ff_s6} was created by imposing an \ce{S6} symmetry in the molecule.
-The structure was paramterized in terms of 10 parameters and obtained using a global minimization of the system's energy based on these parameters.
+The structure was described in terms of 10 parameters and a global minimization of the system's energy based on this parametrization was carried out.

+Symmetry-constrained ab initio calculations on the above structure failed to reach self-consistency, and symmetry-unconstrained calculations did not yield stable structures.
+For comparison, the structure in Fig.~\ref{fig:ff_s6} had an energy which was approximately $5$ eV = $128.20$ meV/atom = $194.7\;k_{B}T$ larger than the mean energy in Fig.~\ref{fig:violin_new}.
+This is well beyond what may be thermally populated and further confirms the instability of the singular \ce{S6} structure.